achenxu/aio-framework/README.md

 ## Introduction

-This project was created to aid the development of website bots and API wrappers. `aio-framework` handles task management and execution, session management, and captcha queue management (with threads!).
-Currently, captcha queue management supports 2Captcha. `aio-framework` is meant to decrease development time by providing common bot and API wrapper functionality.
+This project was created to aid the development of website bots and API wrappers. `aio-framework` handles task management and execution and session management. `aio-framework` is meant to decrease development time by providing common bot and API wrapper functionality.

 ## Basic Usage